carbon-language/carbon-lang/clang/docs/SourceBasedCodeCoverage.rst

   body with no control flow).
 However, it's also possible for a single line to contain multiple code regions (e.g in "return x || y && z").

+* Branch coverage is the percentage of "true" and "false" branches that have been taken at least once.
+Each branch is tied to individual conditions in the source code that may each evaluate to either "true" or "false".
+These conditions may comprise larger boolean expressions linked by boolean logical operators.
+For example, "x = (y == 2) || (z < 10)" is a boolean expression that is comprised of two individual conditions, each of which evaluates to either true or false, producing four total branch outcomes.

-Of these four statistics, function coverage is usually the least granular while region coverage is the most granular.
+Of these five statistics, function coverage is usually the least granular while branch coverage is the most granular.
+100% branch coverage for a function implies 100% region coverage for a function.
 The project-wide totals for each statistic are listed in the summary.

 Format compatibility guarantees